kakhahmed/Udacity_Nanodegree_Data_Engineering/Captsone_Project/README.md

 Create a data warehouse analyzing football player appearances based on multiple source from `football_data_transfer_market` for European competitions.
 Either raw CSV datasets or a normalized JSON dataset.
     - Player appearance analysis: By analyzing various player stats such as goals, assists, yellow_cards, red_cards.
 One can evaluate the performance of individual players and identify areas where they need to improve.

+#### Contents:

+- Capstone_Project.ipynb: The main ETL notebook which has all needed steps for completing the project.
+- requirements.txt: The file with all needed dependencies to run the ETL
+- etl.py: The python module to run the pipeline using spark-script for example.
+- prepare_raw_data.ipynb: This notebook is used to create one of the main two datasets of this project.
+It produces JSON combined data source.
+- tests/test_etl.py: consists of unit tests using pytest for the functions used in our pipeline.
+- raw_data: Unlike the other CSV data sources used.
+This one is included as it was made specially for this project.

 # Datasets used

 `Football Data from Transfermarkt`: https://www.kaggle.com/datasets/davidcariboo/player-scores